We’re living in a time when the internet is everything, a place where people go to find anything from A to Z, and this includes education.

 There are several ways to go about this.
-One would be to hire a professional photographer to take some great shots of your school or campus or buy stock photos.
+One would be to hire a professional photographer to take some great shots of your school or campus or use high-quality stock photos.

 It would be advisable to go for the first option since you want your target audience to get an accurate image of how your school looks like.
 Among some of the best school advertisement examples is the one below from Bishop Lynch High School, where you can see a high-quality image depicting actual students enrolled at this high school:

 11. Address the Audience in a Conversational Way